Skip to main content

 Two ways to work

 Mintlify gives you two ways to edit your documentation, and they both use Git under the hood.
 The web editor abstracts Git almost entirely.
 You open a page, make changes, and publish.
 Mintlify handles branching and committing behind the scenes.
-It’s great for quick edits and for teammates who’d rather not touch a terminal.
-Local editing with the CLI gives you full control: a real text editor, local preview, and direct access to Git.
-It’s the better choice for larger restructuring work, adding new pages, or anyone who prefers their own environment.
-Most documentation teams end up using both, depending on the task.
+No terminal required and you can edit right in your browser.
+Local editing with the CLI lets you use whichever text editor you prefer, generate a local preview via the CLI command mint dev, and use Git however you like.
+Most documentation teams end up using both.

 The web editor workflow